 Vivosport can be seen as an upgraded blend of the company’s popular Vivosmart 3 and Vivosmart HR+ trackers.
 In a sense, Garmin has taken the best from these two and come up with an entirely new fitness band.

 The large size weighs only 27 grams and the small-medium 24.1 grams.
 It feels great on your wrist, fitting very snuggly.
 Measuring 21mm in width and 10.9mm in thickness, you hardly feel you are wearing it.

 Despite the slim form-factor, Vivosport has some pretty decent specs under the hood making it one of the most fully featured fitness bands.
-Garmin has managed to squeeze a GPS along with a barometric altimeter, compass, accelerometer and optical heart rate sensor into the device – pretty much everything you could hope for in terms of sensors.
+Garmin has managed to squeeze a GPS along with a barometric altimeter, compass, accelerometer and optical heart rate sensor into the device – pretty much everything you could hope for in 2019 when it comes to sensors.

 Battery life is not too shabby either.
 Up to 8 hours with GPS switched on will get you through any run.
 In smartwatch mode this goes up to a week.

 Launched in 2016, Vivosmart HR+ features a B&W screen, activity and sleep tracking and smart notifications.
 There is also an internal optical HR sensor, with 24×7 heart rate recording including resting heart rate.

 The built-in GPS allows users to track distance, time and pace more accurately, and you can also view a map of your activity via Garmin Connect.
 The sleek band is swim-friendly, comfortable to wear all day, and the always-on touchscreen display shows your stats, even in sunlight.

 Like the earlier version of the product, the device packs a rechargeable lithium battery.
 This one will keep going for up to 5 days between charges which bodes well compared to the direct competition.
 In GPS/HR mode battery life comes down to around 8 hours.